5argon/Minefield/README.md

 // Continue to wait for a click.
 The test could still fail with timeout if it is not able to click for a long time.
 Beacon.ClickWhen(____, Is.____);

+// This is useful to create a "dumb AI" where normally complex actions are required to get through the scene,
+// but a simple spam without considering any timing could also do so in a less ideal way.
+Beacon.SpamUntil(____, Is.____, spamAction);
 ```

 Assert with Minefield-only constraints :